Fifty years old. That is the median age of a home in Suffolk County.

-If it’s the dead of winter the ground if frozen, your land clearing or foundation pour may incur a slight delay.
+If it’s the dead of winter the ground is frozen, and your land clearing or foundation pour may incur a slight delay.
 Plan accordingly.

-There are times that builders enter into contract to build you a house before formally closing on the parcel of property.
+There are times when builders enter into a contract to build you a house before formally closing on the parcel of property.
 Yes, this is possible and quite common.
 Typically, this means permits may not be in place or other procedural title issues may be delaying the sale.

 The larger the home the more time it will take to build.
 Smaller homes can be built in just a few months.
-If the builder has the permit and owns the land by the time you’re ready to commit, it could take as little as three or four months from contract to close.
-However, let’s say you have a 3000 square foot house that still needs a permit.
-The timeline more likely will fall in the nine to twelve-month range.
+If the builder has the permit and owns the land by the time you’re ready to commit, it could take as little as three or four months from the contract to close.
+However, let’s say you have a 3000-square-foot house that still needs a permit.
+The timeline will more likely fall in the nine to twelve-month range.
 Sometimes more.
 The ability to plan ahead and be flexible with timelines is one of the most important traits of a successful new construction home buyer.

-Current energy efficiency standards for new construction homes are extremely favorable towards a home buyer.
-At minimum, a buyer is receiving an energy efficient utility system and windows/doors rated for energy efficiency.
+Current energy efficiency standards for new construction homes are extremely favorable toward a home buyer.
+At a minimum, a buyer is receiving an energy-efficient utility system and windows/doors rated for energy efficiency.

 Owners of new construction homes have significantly cheaper utility costs versus the average Long Islander living in an older house.

 Take advantage of the opportunity to explore additional energy efficiency options to further reduce your energy costs.
 Think long-term and try to free up more disposable income.
 Items like dual flush toilets and LED lighting won’t break the upgrade bank and it’ll save a considerable amount of money over the long haul.
 If the budget permits, consider solar or geothermal.